Do you need a whole house surge protector?

 And it’s not just the big flashes of lightning that can cause damage to your house.
 A local electrical company estimates that 80% of surges can be generated from in-home appliances such as air conditioners and refrigerators cycling on and off.

 While some home appliances have built-in surge protectors, they may not be enough to withstand large surges caused by lightning strikes or the constant ‘mini’ surges that happen inside the home.
 And, electrical surges can completely wipe out expensive LED lighting since surge protectors aren’t usually found in the fixtures.
-A close friend just spent $1,200 replacing her ceiling LED lighting recently taken out in an electrical storm.
+A close friend just spent $1,200 replacing her ceiling LED lighting, which had been taken out in an electrical storm.

 Benefits of a Whole House Surge Protector